kiwamizamurai/samuraios/README.md

 # Environmennt

-This repository is processed in the following environment
+This repository is processed in the following environment.
+If you got some errors, you could solve the problem by installing each software.

     $ sw_vers
       ProductName:    Mac OS X